The subtle evolution of technology

 Surprisingly, this isn’t actually anything new, the first Internet-Toaster was unveiled in 1989, but it wasn’t until Cloud-computing improved global device connectivity that IoT really exploded.
 Martini developed a smart ice cube that tells bar staff when you need a refill, and IoT has been used most prominently by energy companies installing smart meters to give you greater control over your heating from a mobile app.

-One way that IoT could be integrated into FM is the conversion of existing high-maintenance equipment like HVAC systems into smart technology to help break the run-to-repair cycle.
+One way that IoT could be integrated into Facilities Management is the conversion of existing high-maintenance equipment like HVAC systems into smart technology to help break the run-to-repair cycle.
 IoT-enabled equipment collects data on its own performance, identifies potential maintenance issues and then schedule repairs with external contractors – completely automating the maintenance procedure.

 Computerised management systems